compmonks/HI-pfs/README.md

       - Subdomain: ipfs
       - Type: NS
-      - Target: Same Cloudflare name servers as above This delegates `ipfs.example.com` to Cloudflare while keeping the rest of your domain on your domain provider.
+      - Target: Same Cloudflare name servers as above

+This delegates `ipfs.example.com` to Cloudflare while keeping the rest of your domain on your domain provider.
+Wait for Cloudflare to have propagated the changes and check that your website and emails are working.